Using Missouri's deer-hunting and turkey-hunting permits couldn't be easier.

 - If you’re using a paper permit, follow the Telecheck instructions.
 Write the confirmation number provided by Telecheck on your permit.

-- New!
-If you’re using the MO Hunting app, select your notched permit from the list on the screen, tap “Telecheck,” and follow the prompts.
+- If you’re using the MO Hunting app, select your notched permit from the list on the screen, tap “Telecheck,” and follow the prompts.
 Telecheck will upload a confirmation number directly to your mobile device.

 After you’ve reported to Telecheck, your deer or turkey may be processed, stored, or transported by anyone as long as it is labeled with your full name, address, date taken, and Telecheck confirmation number.
 You may now transport your deer or turkey out of state.